 Is your site losing traffic?

-Below is an actual competitive analysis I recently did for an Electrical Distributor client.
+Below is an actual competitive analysis done for an Electrical Distributor client.
 They wanted to see what their competitors are doing online.
 Specifically, the source of competitor inbound traffic and overall quality of internal and external links that can affect performance in search engines.
 Further, they wanted to identify problems with their own site (e.g, page errors, duplicate content, broken links) and other ways they might improve site performance.

 I’m only showing the high-level analysis portion of the report.
 I gave the client supporting detail so we could drill down into specifics and address issues.

 This competitive analysis covers how [Company XYZ] could go to market in an online business and gain significant visibility with electrical products and hardware.
 This is an actual analysis I performed for a company, and I’ve changed the names to protect the innocent.

 Gone are the days when you could post 10’s of thousands of products and see a large portion of these product pages appear in the first or second page of search results.
 Those days ended in the past few years.
 Now we’re in era of content creation, and it’s beginning to get crowded.
 You can gain a competitive advantage now by aggressively creating content, and you shouldn’t stop.

 Competitors who have established search positions by gaining Site Authority using the old tactics can be difficult to beat in the rankings because they’ve sent so many signals to Google and other engines over time.
 However, you can do it.
 Consistently create content.
 More importantly, create content that will get transmitted (shared) by others.

 Competitive Link Analysis below shows the Competitors I compared and where off-site content “signals were coming from.
 In other words, the content that was sending them traffic due to being shared among the masses (Social Channels), or the fact that it appeared on an Authoritative site.